nervosnetwork/docs/docs/technical-concepts/ckb-vm-verification-rules.md

 ### Special rules

-Most of the contracts are verified as above, except for one type of contract, which is the TypeId contract.
-This contract employs special rules, written directly in the script code, and does not start the VM.
-For more information, see the code [here](https://github.com/nervosnetwork/ckb/blob/44b0d3595c31a29aef81e74360ba8613cd0dd27f/script/src/type_id.rs)and a tutorial about creation of TypeId contracts [here](https://xuejie.space/2020_02_03_introduction_to_ckb_script_programming_type_id/).
+Most of the contracts are verified as above, except for one type of contract, the 'type ID' contract.
+This contract employs special rules, written directly in the script code and does not start the VM.
+For more information, see the code [here](https://github.com/nervosnetwork/ckb/blob/44b0d3595c31a29aef81e74360ba8613cd0dd27f/script/src/type_id.rs) and a tutorial about creation of 'type ID' contracts [here](https://xuejie.space/2020_02_03_introduction_to_ckb_script_programming_type_id/).

 ### Syscall Links